We advocate for a justice system that treats kids as kids.

 Transforming Lives | Transforming Justice

-In Texas and across the U.S., youth and emerging adults (17 to 24), especially those of color, are disproportionately at high risk of becoming involved in the criminal legal system.
+In Texas and across the United States, youth and emerging adults ages 17 to 24, especially those of color, are at a disproportionately high risk of becoming involved in the criminal legal system.
 The system routinely fails these young people by sentencing them to years – or even life – in prison for behavioral infractions they commit.

 To deliver real justice, promote recovery rather than recidivism, and end intergenerational imprisonment, we must change the system so that it is responsive to the unique needs of youth and emerging adults.
 Lone Star Justice Alliance exists to facilitate this change.

-Texas spends $5 billion each year on a system that fails 75% of the time
+Texas spends on a system that fails 75% of the time

-of young adults in Texas who enter the prison system reoffend within 3 years
+of youth in Texas who enter secure state facilities and reoffend within 3 years

-Through our ReImagine Justice Institute, we cultivate connections with and equip community-based organizations, defense counsel, directly-impacted individuals, and stakeholders, to shift narratives and drive change at the local level.
+Through our ReImagine Justice Program, we cultivate connections with and equip community-based organizations, defense counsel, directly-impacted individuals, and stakeholders, to shift narratives and drive change at the local level.

-With our Juvenile Sentencing Project and Survivors’ Project, we lead and support strategic litigation to challenge specific system failures.
-And, we use the lessons we learn from our research, innovations, and legal strategies to amend Texas’ penal and family codes, policies and practices that drive true criminal legal system changes with outcomes that transform lives.
+Through our Youth Sentencing and Survivors’ Projects, we lead and support strategic litigation to challenge specific system failures.
+Then, we use the lessons learned from our research, innovations, and legal strategies to amend Texas’ penal and family codes – policies and practices that drive true criminal legal system changes with outcomes that transform lives.